IHC tells Nawaz: Appear in 30 days or be an absconder

 The court ordered that advertisements should be published in both English and Urdu newspapers.
 These should also be published in newspapers in the United Kingdom.
 Federal government will pay the entire cost of the advertisements.

-Earlier, First Secretary Pakistan High Commission London Dildar Ali Abro, in his statement, said that one of the secretaries of Nawaz’s son told him that he would receive Nawaz’s arrest warrants at the former premier’s current residence in Park Lane.
-He further said that after getting permission from authorities concerned regarding the execution of warrants, he set meeting with Nawaz son’s secretary on September 23 but later he refused to receive warrants.
+Earlier First Secretary Pakistan High Commission London Dildar Ali Abro, in his statement, said that one of the secretaries of Nawaz’ son told him that he would receive Nawaz’ arrest warrantd at former primer’s current residence in Park Lane.
+He further said that after getting permission from authorities concerned regarding the execution of warrantd, he set meeting with Nawaz son’s secretary on September 23 but later he refused to receive warrants.